An App for People Who Learn Hard Things

 Why starting with questions changes how you learn

 Simply reading without forming questions leads to shallow processing and overconfidence.
-When you articulate a question you create a goal state.
+When you articulate a question, you create a goal state.
 The brain then processes new information as an attempt to resolve that gap, increasing attention, encoding strength, and long-term retention.

 Understanding Stages

-Separate exposure from real mastery
+Separate exposure from actual mastery

 The science